oboxodo/metaplex-docs/docs/nft-standard.md

 primary_sale_happened|boolean| flag describing whether the primary sale of the token happened | visible in the send NFT modal, can be updated seller_fee_basis_points|number| royalties percentage awarded to creators | shown as a percentage received by each co-creator

-The program also specifies optional structs used for the creation `Master Editions` and `Editions`.
+The program also specifies optional structs used for the creation of `Master Editions` and `Editions`.
 If these accounts exist, your wallet should display the Edition number (in case of a unique edition token) and whether a token is a `Master Edition`.

 !!! info
 	You can explore the metadata standard in more detail on the [Metaplex project page](https://github.com/metaplex-foundation/metaplex) and in their developer guide.